wilbcn/Splunk/Splunk-Cloud-HomeLab.md

-# ☁️ Leveraging Splunk Cloud for log aggregation and analysis
+# ☁️ Splunk Cloud: Configuring Universal Forwarders & Performing Foundational Searches

 ## 📖 Overview
 This documentation outlines the process of configuring **Splunk Cloud** to receive and analyze log data from both **Windows** and **Linux** instances using **Universal Forwarders (UF)**.
 The goal of this project is to develop hands-on experience with **log aggregation, security monitoring, and Splunk Processing Language (SPL)** within my **HomeLab setup**.